-Effective January 1, 2020, we adopted the new accounting standard for credit losses that requires evaluation of available-for-sale and held-to-maturity debt securities for any expected losses with recognition of an allowance for credit losses, when applicable.
+We are required to evaluate our available-for-sale and held-to-maturity debt securities for any expected losses with recognition of an allowance for credit losses, when applicable.
 For more information, see Note 2 - Summary of Significant Accounting Policies.
-At December 31, 2020, we did not have an allowance for credit losses recorded on our investment portfolio.
+At December 31, 2021, we did not have an allowance for credit losses recorded on our investment portfolio.

-Accrued interest receivable for our investment portfolio at December 31, 2020, was \$26.0 million and is reported in other assets in the consolidated statements of financial condition.
+Accrued interest receivable for our investment portfolio at December 31, 2021 and 2020, was \$29.1 million and \$26.0 million, respectively, and is reported in other assets in the consolidated statements of financial condition.
 We do not include reserves for interest receivable in the measurement of the allowance for credit losses.

+There were no sales of available-for-sale securities during the year ended December 31, 2021.
 For the year ended December 31, 2020, we received proceeds of \$491.9 million from the sale of available-for-sale securities, which resulted in a realized loss of \$0.5 million.
 For the year ended December 31, 2019, we received proceeds of \$641.8 million from the sale of available-for-sale securities, which resulted in a realized loss of \$0.3 million.
-For the year ended December 31, 2018, we received proceeds of \$372.4 million from the sale of available-for-sale securities, which resulted in a realized loss of \$3.9 million.
+During the year ended December 31, 2021, the Company transferred \$312.9 million of certain asset-backed securities from the available-for-sale category to held-to-maturity.
+Management determined that it has both the positive intent and ability to hold these securities to maturity.
+The reclassification of these securities was accounted for at fair value.
+On the date of transfer, the difference between the par value and the fair value of these securities resulted in a premium or discount that, under amortized cost accounting, will be amortized as a yield adjustment to interest income using the interest method.
+There were no gains or losses recognized as a result of these transfers.